triton-inference-server/model_navigator/examples/04_load‎_and_optimize_package‎/README.md

 # Torch Linear Model

-In this example we show how to optimize existing nav package.
+In this example, we show how to optimize an existing `.nav` package.
+After the optimization is completed, a new package is saved.

 We recommend running this example in NVIDIA NGC [PyTorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) or [TensorFlow2](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) container.

 For PyTorch nav package run

 ```bash
 ./optimize.py --input-path torch_linear.nav --output-path optimized_torch_linear.nav --no-defaults
 ```

-or for TensorFlow package:
+or for TensorFlow2 package:

 ```bash
 ./optimize.py --input-path tensorflow_linear.nav --output-path optimized_tensorflow_linear.nav --no-defaults